Schots/mlops_project/README.md

 <br>

-2. Create a virtual environment
+2. Create an environment  & Install requirements

-    This step will create a python virtual environment for the MLOps project on your local machine
+    Create a Python virtual environment for the MLOps project on your local machine.
+Use any tool you desire.
+Activate the environment and install the requirements using `make`:

     ```sh
-    make create_environment
-    ```

-4. Install requirements

-    This step will install all requirements in your environment.

-    ```sh
     make requirements
     ```

-5. Download data
+3. Download data

     To download the raw dataset, use the get_data